This is a historic listing that describes a motorway as it appeared in the past.

 The extension connected only to motorways so it was placed under motorway regulations too, but it's a single carriageway road, with one lane in each direction.
 The result was a motorway from the A6 to the B6254 that stopped halfway along to negotiate a roundabout, was partly single carriageway, and ended on a B-road at a Give Way sign.
 It was one of the very few single carriageway motorways in the UK - the others are a short link from the end of the M58 to the A577; an unnumbered connection from the M61 and M65 to Walton Summit; and the former A6144(M), which was downgraded to an A-road in 2006.

 In early 2020, the single carriageway link towards Over Kellet was downgraded and lost its motorway regulations, as did the roundabout at junction 35, so that Lancashire County Council could grant planning permission for an access from the link road to new commercial developments near the motorway.
-The link road and roundabout are now classified as part of the B6254, which has had the effect of disconnecting the A601(M) from the motorway network.
-It is now a dual carriageway between two roundabouts with an inexplicable number and a connection to the M6 that is made, technically, by travelling on a B-road.
+The link road and roundabout were given the number B6601, which had the effect of disconnecting the A601(M) from the motorway network.
+It then became a dual carriageway between two roundabouts with an inexplicable number and a connection to the M6 that was made, technically, by travelling on a B-road